 Note: Print device definitions are used by print job configurations.
 You must create and use a print job configuration to specify a print device mode for print jobs.
-See "Managing Print Job Configurations" on page 140.
+See "Working with Print Job Configurations" on page 76.

 To see the print device definitions included in NetWare, change to the SYS:PUBLIC directory and type